Return from Witch Mountain: Novelization

 Alexander Key wrote a novelization of Return from Witch Mountain, based on Malcolm Marmorstein's screenplay; the book was released by Westminster Press in 1978 to coincide with the film's theatrical release.

 Home video

 Return from Witch Mountain was released on VHS in April 1986.
 It was first released as a Special Edition DVD in Region 1 on September 2, 2003, re-released on DVD in a two-movie collection along with Escape to Witch Mountain on September 5, 2006, and re-released as part of the Walt Disney Family Classics line on March 10, 2009.

-Return from Witch Mountain was released via US only Blu-ray exclusively through the now closed Disney Movie Club exclusive title in October 30th 2015.
+Return from Witch Mountain was released via US only Blu-ray exclusively through the now closed Disney Movie Club exclusive title in October 30, 2015.

-The film is available to stream on Disney+.
+In the US, the film is available to stream on Disney+.